httpsmojojojo/rock-paper-scissor/README.md

 The game is designed to be user-friendly and easy to play.
 Here's how you can use it:

 1. Open the `index.html` file in your web browser.
-2. Follow the prompts to choose `rock`, `paper`, or `scissors` for each round.
+2. Click on the buttons labeled `Rock`, `Paper`, or `Scissors` to make your choice for each round.
-3. The game will display the choices and the winner of each round.
+3. The game will display your choice, the computer's choice, and the winner of each round.
-4. After 5 rounds, the game will display the final scores and announce the overall winner.
+4. The score will be updated after each round.
+Once a player reaches 5 points, the game will display the final scores and announce the overall winner.

 ## Contributing